 We always recommend discussing new investments with your tax advisor to ensure you can experience the full benefit from investing in Fine Wine.

-Generally, fine wine is considered a 'wasting asset' and thus is exempt from Capital Gains Tax (CGT).
+For UK investors, fine wine is considered a 'wasting asset' and thus is generally considered exempt from Capital Gains Tax (CGT).
 For more information on fine wine, CGT and Inheritance Tax, please visit our Tax Considerations page.

 For US based investors, we would recommend speaking to your tax advisor, but gains from wine would need to be reported annually (regardless of sales) and would be subject to ‘collectibles’ tax at 30% plus your federal state tax rate.
 Cult Wines will provide you with all the relevant information required for your annual tax submission.